Seahawks training camp impressions: For now, Bobby Wagner sits and waits for extension

 “His shoulder is healed, it’s solid,” Carroll said.
 “They did all of the retesting again, just in the last couple days, to ensure that.
 He’s got a little bit of soreness in the lifting coming back, but really nothing to hold him back.
 It’s just a matter of keep getting stronger and making sure it’s really secure before we go (to practicing on the field).”

-Heralded rookie receiver Metcalf gave the 2,500 or so fans in attendance some of what they came for with two nice catches in the span of about five plays or so midway through practice, one when he had to slide in traffic.
+Heralded rookie receiver Metcalf gave the approximately 2,500 fans in attendance some of what they came for with two nice catches in the span of about five plays midway through practice, one when he had to slide in traffic.

 But it’s again worth noting that the first two practices of camp essentially fall under the same rules as the offseason program with no full pads, no contact and defensive backs unable to contest passes.

-That means, essentially, that receivers have free reign to passes knowing they won’t get hit, and that they also only have to work so much to get open since DBs can’t hit them.
+That means, essentially, that receivers have free reign to passes knowing they won’t get hit, and that they also only have to work so much to get open because defensive backs can’t hit them.

 Wright said because of the restrictions on the early days of practice that everyone needs to wait a few days to make much assessment of young players on either side of the ball.